Eisenwall/WRO---Union/files and details to create obelix 2.0/Manual.md

-# How to Build Our Robot
+# How to Build Obelix 2.0

 This guide explains how to create our robot step by step.